- Promoting self advocacy and development of self determination skills for children and young adults with moderate to severe disabilities

 - Delivery of disability-related health and rehabilitation services for underserved and under resourced populations in local and international contexts.
-Examples of OTD projects include developing models of care and occupational therapists’ role in non-traditional practice settings such as medical homes and federally-qualified health clinics (local) and global health teams (international).
+Examples of OTD projects include developing models of care and occupational therapists’ role in non-traditional practice settings such as medical homes, federally-qualified health clinics, and refugee resettlement agencies (local), and global health teams (international).

 - Clinical communication with non-English speaking patients.
 Examples of OTD projects include development of educational resources (such as online trainings and case simulation videos) for clinicians practicing in a variety of settings.

 - Community-engaged research and practice.
 Examples of projects include student implementing occupation-focused programs at community sites; needs assessment with disabled refugees regarding the impact of the lockdown on their health and wellbeing

 Contact Mansha at: